The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›

 At their best, universities are nurseries of freedom.
 They take the beacon-moments of history and keep the memory of those moments alive, turning them outward to give courage to each successive generation.

-In leafy Harvard Yard that week I thought of the great New England reformers who had frequented those grounds in the nineteenth century.
-They understood the long arc of the moral universe, and they would have advised the people of China not to despair.
+In leafy Harvard Yard that week I thought of the great New England reformers who frequented those grounds in the nineteenth century—reformers who understood the long arc of the moral universe.
+They would have counseled the people of China not to despair.

 Truth forever on the scaffold, Wrong forever on the throne,—